-- FERPA is a federal law, also known as the Buckley Amendment, which protects the privacy of a student's educational records.
+- FERPA is a federal law, also known as the Buckley Amendment, which protects the privacy of student education records.

-- Personally identifiable information may not be released from a student's educational records without his or her prior written consent.
+- Under FERPA, personally identifiable information may not be released from a student’s education record without the student’s prior written consent.

-- FERPA applies to all educational agencies or institutions that receive federal funds.
+- FERPA applies to all educational agencies and institutions that receive federal funds under an applicable program of the U.S. Department of Education.

-Directory Information may be disclosed by the college for any purpose at the college's discretion.
-Students who do not wish to have any or all Directory Information made public without their consent must request this in writing by sending the request to the Vice President for Student Development.
-Rockingham Community College includes the following items as directory information:
+Directory Information may be disclosed by the college for any purpose at the college’s discretion.
+Students who do not wish to have any or all Directory Information made public without their consent must submit a completed Directory Information Non-Disclosure Form to the Records Office.
+Rockingham Community College designates the following items as directory information:

 - Major field of study;